Dorangla

 Dorangla is a town in the Gurdaspur district, Punjab state of India, near the border with Pakistan.
 It is about 15 km west from the district Gurdasur.
-The name dorngla is given to the town on the name of a Muslim leader Daurang Khan in the mugal era.
+The name Dorngla was given to the town on the name of a Muslim leader Daurang Khan in the Mughal era.

-The town was developed during the empire of Emprur Akbar by Dorang Khan.
-Before partition with Pakistan this town has a great history of merchandise.
+The town was developed during the empire of Emperor Akbar by Dorang Khan.
+Before the partition with Pakistan, this town had a great history of merchandise.